-How does conveyancing in Market Bosworth differ for newly converted properties?
+How does conveyancing in Market Bosworth differ for new build properties?

-Most buyers of new build premises in Market Bosworth approach us having been asked by the housebuilder to exchange contracts and commit to the purchase even before the premises is built.
-This is because new home sellers in Market Bosworth tend to purchase the site, plan the estate and want to get the plots sold off as they are building the properties.
+Most buyers of new build residence in Market Bosworth come to us having been asked by the housebuilder to sign contracts and commit to the purchase even before the property is constructed.
+This is because developers in Market Bosworth usually buy the site, plan the estate and want to get the plots sold off as they are building the properties.
 Buyers, therefore, will have to exchange contracts without actually seeing the house they are buying.
 To reduce the chances of losing the property, buyers should instruct conveyancing solicitors as soon as the property is reserved and mortgage applications should be submitted quickly.
 Due to the fact that it could be several months and even years between exchange of contracts and completion, the mortgage offer may need to be extended.
 It would be wise to use a lawyer who specialises in new build conveyancing especially if they are accustomed to new build conveyancing in Market Bosworth or who has acted in the same development.

 I have been on the look out for a leasehold apartment up to £235,500 and identified one round the corner in Market Bosworth I like with a park and station in the vicinity, however it's only got 51 remaining years left on the lease.
 I can't really find anything else in Market Bosworth for this price, so just wondered if I would be making a mistake buying a short lease?